Frequently Asked Questions

-The Windows' security model has changed since Window XP, now you will have to enable the ability for software to make a file in the root of the C drive.
-We prefer to create it there instead of the software directory, because it's easier to get to for most of our non-computer trained customers.
-If you have a new operating system then Windows XP, click on this link for how to enable debug logging.
+The Windows' security model has changed since Windows XP, now you will have to enable the ability for software to make a file in the root of the C drive.
+We prefer to create it there instead of the software directory because it's easier to get to for most of our non-computer-trained customers.
+If you have a new operating system than Windows XP, click on this link for how to enable debug logging.

-After updating the software my reports only show unformated text.
+After updating the software my reports only show unformatted text.

 .xml files are being handled differently between Internet Explorer 9 and earlier versions.
 Reports that used to display correctly, display as a continuous line of text in Internet Explorer 9.
 It is unknown if this will change in the future.
 Please download this document Restore reports view to be able to view/print your reports correctly.